ernievd/cmarks-app/README.md

 - Get google API Key and Secret here (https://console.developers.google.com/apis/credentials).
 - The database name is "cmarks-app"
 - Use the tables below to set up database.
+- see ".env-dist" file for specific variable names.

 ```sql
 CREATE TABLE users (